Vizidox/plato/README.md

 This will make the application available at http://localhost:5000/apidocs/ where you can use swagger-ui to interact with the application.
 Make sure you authenticate with your example client.
-By pressing one of the locks on the page and _Authorize_.
+By clicking one of the locks on the page and _Authorize_.

 ## Running the tests